Blog

 Recycling Lives Provides Job Skills Training with the Help of Andela Products’ Glass Pulverizer There is no better way to combine job skills training and recycling than that developed by the local non-profit organizations Recycling Lives and Laborers of the Harvest (LOTH).
 At Andela Products, we have been most impressed with Recycling Lives’ initiative to…

+Glass recycling with the help of Andela Products!
 While recycling is already a large endeavor, it gets even more complex on islands.
-Island infrastructure is generally much different compared to the mainland.
+Island infrastructure is different compared to the mainland.
 Landfill space on an island is limited.
-If a waste product can be recycled and used on the island it saves landfill space and reduces the cost of logistics.
-One island…
+If a waste product like glass can be recycled and used on the island it saves landfill space…

 At Andela Products we are dedicated to reimagining how the world approaches recycling.
 In spite of the fact that glass bottles and jars are 100% recyclable, an estimated 28 billion are buried in landfills annually.
 Even worse, once glass reaches the landfill, it can take between 4,000 and 1 million years to decompose!
 So, why…